-On September 17th, 1987, in the midst of a 5-night run at Madison Square Garden, Grateful Dead guitarists/vocalists Jerry Garcia and Bob Weir made an appearance with David Letterman.
-The national TV spot marked their second time as guests of Late Night with David Letterman following an appearance in 1982.
+On September 17th, 1987, in the midst of a five-night run at Madison Square Garden, Grateful Dead guitarists Jerry Garcia and Bob Weir made an appearance with David Letterman.
+Their live performance and interview on the popular talk show marked their second time as guests of Late Night with David Letterman, following their famous “More Fun Than A Frog In A Glass Of Milk!” appearance in 1982.

-The late-night TV spot came at an exciting time in the Grateful Dead’s history.
-As Weir noted to Letterman, the band had been going for 23 years at that point, but had just notched their first “right out of the shoot” Platinum-certified record with 1987’s In The Dark.
-After decades as counterculture heroes, In The Dark and, particularly, the music video-assisted explosion of single “Touch of Grey”, had made the band “overnight sensations,” catapulting them squarely into mainstream consciousness.
+The 1987 late-night appearance came during an exciting time for the Dead and their fans.
+As Weir noted to Letterman during the interview, the band had been going for 23 years at that point but had just notched their first “Right out of the shoot” Platinum-certified record with 1987’s In The Dark.
+After decades as underground counterculture heroes, In The Dark–particularly, the hit video for “Touch of Grey”–had made the band “Overnight sensations,” catapulting them squarely into mainstream consciousness.

 Letterman mused, “So 23 years, and is it safe to say that this—and these may not be terms you care about, necessarily—but in terms of commercial success, this is your biggest moment right now, huh?”

-Weir responded reflexively with a mischievous, child-like giggle, the kind of response you only give to something profoundly silly.
-Jerry Garcia and Bobby Weir looked at their watches—even though Jerry didn’t actually have one on.
+Weir responded reflexively with a mischievous, childlike giggle, the kind of response you only give to something profoundly silly.
+Garcia and Weir looked at their watches—even though Jerry didn’t actually have one on.
 “What time you got?” joked Jerry.
 “Proudest moment of my life,” replied Weir, smiling.

-Below, you can watch Jerry Garcia and Bob Weir’s full 1987 David Letterman appearance, including Jerry’s amusing cold-open Scrabble game with Dave and their performance of Bob Dylan‘s “When I Paint My Masterpiece” with Paul Shaffer and The World’s Most Dangerous Band:
+Relive Garcia and Weir’s 1987 Letterman interview below, which began with a performance of Bob Dylan‘s “When I Paint My Masterpiece” alongside Paul Shaffer and The World’s Most Dangerous Band.

-Jerry Garcia & Bob Weir on Late Night with David Letterman – 9/17/87
+Jerry Garcia & Bob Weir – Late Night with David Letterman – 9/17/87